Te Kete Ipurangi Navigation:

 • Discuss privacy expectations with all staff to ensure everyone has a shared understanding of what is appropriate.

 • Tagging – it is advisable not to tag images of students.
-It is safer to use captions or write short a description of an image – for example, “Rock climbing at school camp”.
+It is safer to use captions or write a short description of an image – for example, “Rock climbing at school camp”.

 Decide who can add content